 Long stuck in the shadows as Dallas' little sister, Fort Worth has emerged as a major city in its own right.
 Part of the sprawling 12-county region known along with Dallas as the Metroplex, Fort Worth is a very big city with a surprising small-town feel.
 Although Fort Worth has a smaller population than Dallas, by itself it is still the 16th largest city in the U.S. It also spans a whopping 350 miles and is considered by some to be the gateway to the western part of the country.

-Check out Fort Worth, TX homes for sale, and rent to own
+Check out 300 Fort Worth, TX rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 HousingFort Worth has a very strong economy that barely registered a blip during the 2008 recession.
 The housing market has also continued to grow since that time.
 Because there has been such an influx of new people to the area, Fort Worth also has a ton of available housing.
 New home construction has remained fairly steady to ensure that there are enough available apartments, homes for rent and houses for sale in neighborhoods all over the city.